Google Working To Remove MINIX-Based ME From Intel Platforms - Slashdot

 https://tech.slashdot.org/stor... [slashdot.org]

-Cue the skeptics (Score:3, Insightful)
+Cue the skeptics (Score:5, Insightful)

 It seems like just a day ago, there was a Slashdot posting about this [slashdot.org], and several highy-rated comments amounting to "naw man, there's no way this could be a problem!" [slashdot.org]